 Users have noted that the company is not always the best at follow up support.

-This highly adaptable laser engraver attaches to a portable stand that folds flat when not in use.
+This highly adaptable choice attaches to a portable stand that folds flat when not in use.
 It works on a wide variety of materials, and, if you'd prefer to cut out model pieces to build a 3D design, this versatile machine can accomplish that task as well.